-Integration middleware integrates various subsystems or modules into a large system.
-This makes it possible to increase the efficiency and quality of work across different applications, usually via an automated interface.
+Middleware for integration connects different subsystems or modules to a large integrated landscape.
+In this way, it becomes possible to increase the efficiency and quality of work across different applications.
+This is usually done based on an automated interface.

 “The Microsoft PPM solution with a great deal of individual customizing by TPG provides comprehensive scheduling, resource and cost planning tailored to our processes.
 Thanks to the integration with SAP, the cost overview in Microsoft Project Server is always complete and up to date.”

 Eduard B. Bleckmann, Senior PMO Manager, KARL STORZ SE & Co.
 KG

 Answers to common questions regarding integration with TPG PSLink.

 TPG PSLink supports all current versions of SAP including HANA.

 TPG PSLink supports the Atlassian Jira on-premises version as well as the cloud-based version.